Back to All Events

 We’ll learn from a range of life writers, including Mary Karr, Melissa Febos, Jay Griffiths, Robert Macfarlane, Ocean Vuong, Ross Gay, Olivia Laing, Maggie Nelson, Patricia Lockwood, Maggie O’Farrell, Alison Bechdel, Marianna Brooker, and others.

-This workshop meets on Zoom for accessibility, and to bring together writers across different locations.
+The workshop will meet on Zoom for accessibility, and to bring together writers across different locations.

 Weekly Outline